 Lisa: A friend of mine changed to a project management career.
 The first thing she did to prepare for that change was to gain PRINCE2 Foundation qualification.
 This is because employers wanted to see the qualification on her CV before allowing her through to interview.
 I also did my own research online and it was clear that PRINCE2 was recognized in various industries and multiple countries.

-What job did you have prior to taking the PRINCE2 course?
+What job did you have prior to the course?

 Lisa: Principal Advisor.
 I was an investment advisor and family office advisor to wealthy individuals and families.